Seasonal Planning for Indonesia Travel

 Chat with a local specialist who can help organize your trip.

-The dry season brings sunshine to Indonesia, along with the tourist crowds looking for an epic beach holiday.
+The dry season brings sunshine to Indonesia, along with the crowds looking for an epic beach holiday.
 Expect prices to be higher and places like Bali to be packed with sun-seekers.
 This is particularly true during the three North American summer months of June through August.
 Regardless, conditions throughout the dry months are ideal for diving and surfing.
-This is also a great time to enjoy nature excursions: summiting volcanoes in East Java; hiking to mountain waterfalls in Bali; visiting orangutans in Borneo; or touring massive Buddhist and Hindu temples in Java.
-See this active highlights of Java itinerary, great for the dry season.
+This is also a great time to enjoy nature excursions: summiting volcanoes in East Java, hiking to mountain waterfalls in Bali, visiting orangutans in Borneo, or touring massive Buddhist and Hindu temples in Java.
+See this active "Highlights of Java" itinerary—great for the dry season.

-It's also the best time of year for aquatic adventurers to sail around Indonesia's many island archipelagos.
-An excellent excursion is to hit the water on a 30-foot schooner and explore Rajat Ampat, an archipelago in far east Indonesia that consists of hundreds of islands.
+It's also the best time of year for aquatic adventurers to sail around Indonesia's many island archipelagoes.
+An excellent excursion is to hit the water on a 30-foot schooner and explore Rajat Ampat, an archipelago in far eastern Indonesia that consists of hundreds of islands.
 The turquoise waters, endless corals, and soft, white-sand beaches are nothing short of breathtaking.

-If you want to beat the crowds while still enjoying great weather, plan an Indonesia trip during the summer shoulder months.
-May and October are great times to visit, particularly if you want to vacation in a hot spot like Bali.
-The best month might be May, as this is at the tail-end of the rainy season when the rice paddies and jungles are at their most verdant, and the exotic wildlife is out in force.
-And not only does Bali experience some of its best weather during May, but so does the adjacent island of Lombok.
+If you want to beat the crowds while still enjoying great weather, plan an Indonesia trip during the summer shoulder month of May, particularly if you want to vacation in a hotspot like Bali.
+This is at the tail-end of the rainy season, when the rice paddies and jungles are most verdant, and the exotic wildlife is out in force.
+Not only does Bali experience some of its best weather during May, but so does the adjacent island of Lombok.
 Or check out this off-the-beaten-path nature trip featuring Java and taking advantage of Indonesia's lush landscapes.

-Waisak Day (or "Buddha Day"), Borobudur, Java.
-This major holiday is celebrated throughout Asia and commemorates the birthday of Buddha.
+Waisak Day, Borobudur, Java (May).
+This major holiday, celebrated throughout Asia, commemorates Buddha's birth, enlightenment, and death.
 Typically held in early to mid-May, thousands of monks gather in the town of Borobudur to chant and perform rituals with holy water and flames.

 Bali Arts Festival, Denpasar, Bali.
 Perhaps the biggest event on Bali (and Indonesia's longest-running arts festival), the Bali Arts Festival typically starts on the second Saturday of June and lasts through July.
 Revelers flock to Denpasar to enjoy the raucous celebration.

-Hari Olahraga Nasional (National Sports Day), nationwide.
-The occasion is usually held on the 9 of September and sees Indonesians host traditional sporting tournaments that involve much food and celebration.
+Hari Olahraga Nasional (National Sports Day), Nationwide (September 9).
+The occasion is usually held on September 9 and sees Indonesians host traditional sporting tournaments that involve much food and celebration.

-Maulidur-Rasl (Muhammad's Birthday), nationwide.
-This public holiday marks the birth of Muhammad and occurs in early October.
+Maulidur-Rasul, Nationwide (October).
+This public holiday marks the birth of Prophet Muhammad and occurs in mid-October.

 Indonesia in May